aryank354/boostly/README.md

 This is a coding challenge submission.
 For production use, consider:
 - Implementing JWT authentication
 - Adding comprehensive test suite
-- Implementing monthly credit reset
+- Converting admin endpoint to actual cron job
-- Adding leaderboard feature
+- Adding API documentation (Swagger/OpenAPI)
 - Using PostgreSQL/MySQL for production
-- Adding API documentation (Swagger/OpenAPI)
 - Implementing logging and monitoring
+- Adding email notifications for recognitions

 ---